 - That Mitchell and Webb Look Cut sketches and interviews.

-- Never Mind the Buzzcocks Team captains Phill and Noel would debate which was better between some musical topic and something that sounds like it.
+- Nevermind The Buzzcocks Team captains Phill and Noel would debate which was better between some musical topic and something that sounds like it.
 Wizard was considered to be better than Wizards, while Coldplay were considered inferior to cold sores.

 - Casualty on the BBC does this sometimes, with Red Button Specials; minisodes that feature an epilogue, prologue or other view to that week's, or sometimes the previous week's, story.

 One of the more 'interactive' uses of the form, the service would allow the user to play along with a Game Show

 - Banzai allowed viewers to select what they expected the chosen outcome of the skit to be